andrew/ultimate-awesome/README.md

 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-ponyfills](https://github.com/Richienb/awesome-ponyfills) - A curated list of awesome ponyfills for writing cross-platform and cross-browser code.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
+- [awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!.
 - [awesome-coworking](https://github.com/ahmadnassri/awesome-coworking) - Directory of Awesome Co-Working spaces around the globe.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
 - [Zorin-OS-Guide](https://github.com/mikeroyal/Zorin-OS-Guide) - Zorin OS Guide .